martinpoljak/qrpc/README.md

 QRPC
 ====

-**QRPC** currently implements queued JSON-RPC server which works as normal RPC server, but through queue interface, so allows highly scalable, distributed and asynchronous remote API implementation and fast data processing.
+**QRPC** currently implements queued JSON-RPC both client and server which works as normal RPC server, but through queue interface, so allows highly scalable, distributed and asynchronous remote API implementation and fast data processing.

 It's based on [eventmachine][1] and [beanstalkd][2] so it's fast and thread safe.